 Sashur Henninger-Rener is an anthropologist with research in the fields of comparative religion and psychological anthropology.
 She received a Master of Arts from Columbia University in the City of New York in Anthropology and has since been researching and teaching.
-Currently, Sashur is an instructor at Pasadena City College, teaching Cultural and Biological Anthropology.
+Currently, Sashur is teaching with The University of LaVerne and the Los Angeles Community College District in the fields of Cultural and Biological Anthropology.
 In her free time, Sashur enjoys traveling the world, visiting archaeological and cultural sites along the way.
 She and her husband are actively involved in animal rescuing, hoping to eventually found their own animal rescue for animals that are waiting to find homes.